vippsas/vipps-report-api/api-guide/README.md

 Normally, a ledger date lasts from midnight to midnight in the timezone of the merchant, but it can be configured to other cutoffs such as 04:00 to 04:00.
-To configure the cutoff: Please contact your key account manager, partner or use the [contact us](https://developer.vippsmobilepay.com/docs/contact/) page.
+To configure the cutoff: Please contact your key account manager, partner manager, or use the
+[contact us](https://developer.vippsmobilepay.com/docs/contact/)
+page.
 It is not (yet) possible for a merchant or partner to configure this.